Caffeine-Jared/CIT171/5th-sunday-lesson-cit171.md

 - These malicious individuals will seek to give "gifts" that the victim likes, ensuring that the target will grant the request with little to no thought.
 - If a gift is truly free, there should typically be no strings attached.
 - A common tourist scam in France is where the scammer pretends to be a fashion designer, and as part of the scam, give you cheap clothing.
 Often times, this gift is not free, instead, the scammer will ask for something in return, mainly cash.
 Typically, the cash that's given by the victim to the scammer is worth more than the cheap clothing, leaving the victim with cheap, worthless clothing. [![paris-scam](https://i.imgur.com/yTY2j6B.jpg)](https://youtu.be/n3IX-e7s4z4)
+- **Challenge Question:**
+	- In JST, Matthew 6:14, it says, "And suffer us not to be led into temptation, but deliver us from evil."
+How might we not be led into the trap of reciprocity?
 ---

 ### Principle Two: Obligation